 It was a fun ride and a pleasant way to spent a couple of hours.
 I even went outside and enjoyed sitting in the sun and thought of our drive north due to begin in three days.

 Family & Friends

 We got in a lot of visiting in February.

-At one time Juanita has had three sisters and a brother living in the Houston area.
-The brother moved back to Arizona and has since passd one.
-Two of the sisters have passed on, but there is still one sister and multiple nieces and nephews still in the area.
-Also, the person one of our daughters is named after moved to the Housotn area last year and there were SOWER couples in the area from past projects.
+At one time Juanita had three sisters and a brother living in the Houston area.
+The brother moved back to Arizona and has since passd on.
+Two of the sisters have also passed on.
+There is one sister and multiple nieces and nephews still in the area.
+Also, the person one of our daughters is named after moved to the Houston area last year and there were SOWER couples in the area from past projects.
 We ended up visitiing with and eating out with many of these friends and family as well as spending time with the SOWER couples when we were not working with them.